Philip-Kiehnle/STMInverter/Readme.md

 # STMInverter - PV inverter based on STM32F030

 This project was inspired by some disused PV modules.
 Instead of recycling the modules, they were upcycled.
-Mounted on a wood storage shed, they can produce some energy and protect the wood from water at the same time👍
+Mounted on a wood storage shed, they can produce some energy and protect the wood from rainwater at the same time👍
 The picture shows the installation with two of four modules mounted.
 ![PV_installation](images/PV_installation.jpg "PV installation 50% complete")

 But in order to use the solar power in a comfortable way, an inverter is necessary.
-Lets build a small PV inverter!
+Let's build a small PV inverter!

 System overview:
 ```